Will-ALVIDI/cppStartingKit/README.md

 The main objective of this project is to **provide a real starting kit for beginners with C++ and Sublime Text** including :
 * A syntax definition which gives you the flexibility to make precise customizations to your syntax highlighting.
 * An associated theme which includes all the new scopes. (see [Oasis Theme](https://github.com/kodLite/Oasis-Theme))
-* An intelligible build system.
+* An intelligible build system. (see the [C++ Starting Kit build system](https://github.com/kodLite/cppStartingKit#use-the-c-starting-kit-build-system))
 * A relevant documentation for a quick start and an accessible maintenance.(see [The Guide](https://github.com/kodLite/cppStartingKit#the-guide))

 **I have to mention two major things before to continue :**

 * First, **I'm really new in programming**.
 The first release of this package is the result of my first week of learning.
 My original goal is to learn C++ with a lightweight and flexible tool.
 A tool which allow me to customize my environment and let me control things like compiling.
-This was not an easy task because of the huge amount of solutions available out there.
-Finally Sublime Text seems to suit pretty well to my needs with his reasonable learning curve.
 * The second thing I want to mention is, in my opinion, **this package is not yet ready for production**.
 Even if the main behaviors are ever described and seem to work correctly, I think it will demand you a certain investment before to make it fully functional for your professional environment.

 But don't worry, as it is my primary tool for my journey to C++, I will do my best to update it quickly and make it fully functional as soon as possible.